tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-19-how-wpzep-works.md

 In this case, the requested "**job**" will be processed directly in their hander without any help of WordPress core.
 So WP-ZEP can do nothing about it.

-Another big challenge is to decide whether the request hander is vulnerable or not if `my_action()` is registered for both authorized and unauthorized users like this:
+Another big challenge is to decide whether the request handler is vulnerable or not if `my_action()` is registered for both authorized and unauthorized users like this: